-Reports from a number of research groups around the world have confirmed what was suspected in the late 1980s: growth hormone treatment (GHT) offers many benefits to children and adults with Prader-Willi syndrome (PWS).
-Studies on GHT use in infants and adults have been positive, but answers are still evolving.
-How young do you start GHT?
+Reports from research groups around the world confirm what was suspected in the late 1980s: growth hormone treatment (GHT) offers many benefits to children and adults with Prader-Willi syndrome (PWS).
+Some questions remain: How young do you start GHT?
 Is there an age when you stop GHT?
-These are just two of the questions with no clear answers to date, but you are invited to contact PWSA | USA for updates.
 Information in this section addresses the benefits and potential side effects of GHT.
-Results of some of the major studies are outlined in greater detail in Appendix E.

-Benefits of GH Treatment
+Benefits of GH treatment